 9. Visit the Mayan city of Xunantunich

-While every Mayan city has its story, the ruins at Xunantunich are some of the most preserved structures in all of Belize.
+While every ancient city has its story, the Mayan Ruins of Xunantunich are some of the most preserved structures in all of Belize.
 With 32 archeological structures and a museum full of artifacts, it’s a great spot to take in some history.

 Xunantunich is located just outside of the town of San Ignacio.
-Getting there is interesting; your car will cross a rive on a ferry to access the ruins.
+Getting there is interesting; your car will cross a river on a ferry to access the ruins.

 Pro tip: get there early!
 Cruise ship tourists start rolling in about 10am so if you’re there before that, you’ll be able to explore without large crowds.

 10. Canoe down the river in San Ignacio

 Get ready for a workout!
 Canoeing the river in San Ignacio is a favorite for locals and tourists alike.
 A round-trip canoeing trip is about 3 hours and includes stopping at a butterfly farm.